Learn about the Medicaid 1115 Transformation Waiver Renewal.

-Emergency Medicaid — All types of emergency Medicaid coverage programs for individuals who are nonimmigrants, undocumented aliens, or certain legal permanent residents who have emergency medical conditions and who, except for alien status, would be Medicaid-eligible.
+Emergency Medicaid — All types of emergency Medicaid coverage programs for people who are nonimmigrants, undocumented aliens, or certain legal permanent residents who have emergency medical conditions and who, except for alien status, would be Medicaid-eligible.
 When the term is used in the handbook, it means all of the following programs combined:

 - Type Assistance (TA) 31, Parents and Caretaker Relatives – Emergency

 - Type Program (TP) 32, Medically Needy with Spend Down – Emergency

 - TP 33, Children 1-5 – Emergency

 - TP 35, Children Under 1 – Emergency